isomerpages/astar-nrp/_research/2a-nav-per.md

 third_nav_title: Technical Focus Areas
 ---
 ## Overview
-Navigation & perception are building blocks of any robotics, enabling it to make sense of its position from its surroundings - and move to its desired location for tasks.
+Navigation & perception are basic functional components for mobile robots that enable the robot to perform point A to B mobility and perform the assigned task.

 ## Projects under Navigation & Perception